INC1N3R4T0R/inc1n3r4t0r.github.io/README.md

 ## Motivation

-As an IT student in the field of Cybersecurity and Server Administration, this website provides a coup d'œil for individuals from other fields into the realm of extensive terminal usage.
+As an IT student in the field of Cybersecurity and Server Administration, this website helps me provide a coup d'œil for individuals from other fields into the realm of extensive terminal usage where GUIs are underrated.

 ## Start guide